WilcyWilson/Linux-Tips/README.md

 Info - Learn about mounting your drives through Gnome Disks<br>
 Goal - To Learn about auto Mounting Drive During Boot
 ### [Better Way to Mount Drive Using blkid and fstab](https://github.com/WilcyWilson/Linux-Study/blob/main/AutomaticallyMountYourDrivesDuringBootThroughGUI#readme)
-Info - Learn about mounting your drives through blkid and fstab Goal - To Learn about auto Mounting Drive During Boot
+Info - Learn about mounting your drives through blkid and fstab<br/>
+Goal - To Learn about auto Mounting Drive During Boot